azy64/phplibrairies/README.md

 ### How to use formBuilder
 the first step you have to include the php file like:

-    require "formBuilder.php"; or with a autoload php file.
+    require "formBuilder.php"; or with autoload php file.

 and after you have to instance an object for this class in the following lines i will present you a sample(example) with slimphp framework but it's the same for all framework.